TO KNOW | LA RAMONETA OF THE MONTH

 Perfect day out in the Languedoc?

 Oh wow, what a fun question, where do I start?
-To set the scene it would be springtime, I would go to Vendres Plage and go paddle boarding in the morning sun, then return home and take the dogs for a walk through the vineyards and down the Canal du Midi.
+To set the scene it would be springtime, I would go to Vendres Plage and go paddle boarding in the morning sun.
+After that, I would return home and take the dogs for a walk through the vineyards and down the Canal du Midi.

-I’d stop for a coffee at the Neuf Ecluses (it’s an incredible site), and then head into les Allées Paul Riquet in Béziers to pick up some plants or flowers at the flower market (every Friday morning).
+On my way back home, I’d stop for a coffee at the Neuf Ecluses (it’s an incredible site).
+Followed by a visit to Les Allées Paul Riquet in Béziers to pick up some plants or flowers at the flower market (every Friday morning).

-Maybe a bite to eat with friends on the terrace of the Chameau Ivre and then a stroll through the boutiques of the rue 4 Septembre and all of the little cobbled lanes that run off from it.
+Maybe I would include a bite to eat with friends on the terrace of the Chameau Ivre.
+To stroll through the boutiques of the rue 4 Septembre afterwards, including all of the little cobbled lanes that run off from it.
 To continue this dream day, I would then go to our spa with some friends and enjoy a hammam, sauna and maybe a massage!

 If Béziers had a rugby match on then, we would all go as a family.
-It has a great atmosphere and the kids can find their friends and run around and we can have a glass of wine with friends and shout our support for Béziers.
+It has a great atmosphere and the kids can find their friends and run around.
+Meanwhile, we can have a glass of wine with friends and shout our support for Béziers.

 To end the perfect day, dinner with my husband in one of the many restaurants that I’ve mentioned and then maybe a little stroll to ‘La Nuit des Halles’ (the covered food market) for a digestive.